-I knew the store would be crowded with last minute Thanksgiving shoppers, but I was not expecting the checkout lines to look similar to the lines of civilians waiting for helicopters out of Saigon during Nam.
-Hope was lost, but then I noticed the Shangri La of a few open “12 items or less” counters towards the end of the store.
-There were lines at these as well, but I figured they would go a lot quicker than the others because everybody only has 12 items or less, right?
-Wrong, and I was horrified to find out that apparently the world had plunged into anarchy, and everybody in the 12 items or less lines had way more than 12 items
+After standing in line for a little, I looked over and noticed a few “12 items or less” counters on the other side of the store.
+There were lines at these counters as well, but I figured they would go a lot quicker than the others because everybody only has 12 items or less, right?
+Wrong.
+I was horrified to discover that apparently the world had plunged into anarchy, and everybody in these supposed “12 items or less” lines had way more than 12 items

-So was everybody in line just an asshole, or were they just too stupid to understand what “12 items or less” means?
+So was everybody in my line just an asshole, or were they just too stupid to understand what “12 items or less” means?
 I think it was a combination of both, but it definitely wasn’t neither.
-The lady in front of me literally had about 40 items with her, and it made me want to take one of my beers out of the box and break it over her head.
-She waltz into the 12 items or less line with an uncooked Thanksgiving feast in her cart, and yet she continued to bask in obliviousness until it was her turn in line.
-Once she was in the spotlight, she put on a Broadway performance to everybody waiting behind her that was filled with fake apologies and claims that she didn’t know it was the 12 items or less line.
-I might have believed her, had it not been for the giant fucking fluorescent sign that said “12 items or less” located right next to her stupid face.
-A sign that was so bright even Stevie Wonder would have been able to read it.
+For example, the lady in front of me literally had about 40 items with her.
+I’m not gonna lie, this pissed me off so much that it made me want to take one of my beers out of the box, break it over her empty head, and then slit her throat with the broken bottle.
+She basically waltz into the 12 items or less line with an entire uncooked Thanksgiving feast in her cart, and then she continued to bask in obliviousness until it was her turn in line.
+Once she was in the spotlight, she put on a Broadway performance to all of us waiting in line behind her that was filled with fake apologies and claims that she didn’t know this was the 12 items or less line.
+I might have believed her, had it not been for the giant fluorescent sign that said “12 items or less” located right next to her stupid fucking face.
+This sign was so bright, even Stevie Wonder would have been able to read it